iamhugofelix/uxhugo/README.md

 ---

-## 🚧 Work in Progress
+## 🚧 What's next?
 This portfolio is under constant development and will evolve over time.
 Here are some things that I will to do next:
-✅ Improve the copy on the homepeage
+- ✅ Improve the copy on the homepeage
-⏳ Clean up scss files
+- ⏳ Clean up scss files
-☑️ Better animations for components
+- ☑️ Better animations for components
-☑️ Add tooltips to icon-only buttons
+- ☑️ Add tooltips to icon-only buttons
-☑️ Improve pages SEO (if possible)
+- ☑️ Improve pages SEO (if possible)
-☑️ Add sharing images and og information
+- ☑️ Add sharing images and og information
-☑️ Update CV file
+- ☑️ Update CV file
-☑️ Link to real case studies
+- ☑️ Link to real case studies
-☑️ Connect to uxhugo.com domain
+- ☑️ Connect to uxhugo.com domain